101zh/spookpad/README.md

 - 1x Seeed Studio XIAO RP2040
 - 1x 3D printed knob for the rotary encoder
 - 1x 3D printed case (3 separate pieces)

+## Copyright

+Copyright (C) 2025 101zh

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.